liuiuge/local_ftpserver/README.md

 # detail function:

 #"cd" to open dir

 #"get" to download file

 #"ls" to get file stat in current dir

 #"put" to upload file

 #"pwd" to get current path

 #"remove" to delete file

+#"exit" to exxxxx it.

-# And all the function above can't be runned at all
+# And all the function above can't be runned on it at all

-# But if u have the match-able client, you can use the function in client.
+# But if u have the match-able client(https://github.com/liuiuge/local_ftpclient), you can use the function in client.

 #                                                                                                               T.B.C.